stevecj/csvh/README.md

 # CSVH

-The csvh gem provides convenient augmentations to handling of CSV files with header rows in Ruby.
+A straightforward API to lazily read headers and data rows from CSV, including in cases where no data rows are present.

 ## Installation